wp-plugins/restrict-author-posting/readme.txt

 If you think my plugin is useful, please go to [My Blog](http://www.jamviet.com/2014/03/restrict-author-posting-plugin-wordpress-dau-tien-cua-toi.html "My blog address") and make a comment !

-Special thanks to [Sean Barton](http://www.sean-barton.co.uk/2014/04/wordpress-plugin-restrict-post-taxonomies/) and [Tzontonel](http://profiles.wordpress.org/tzontonel) giving me some great idea to make this plugin better.
+Special thanks to [Sean Barton](http://www.sean-barton.co.uk/2014/04/wordpress-plugin-restrict-post-taxonomies/) and [Tzontonel](http://profiles.wordpress.org/tzontonel) giving me some great idea to make this plugin better, Thanks to [MIJK](https://profiles.wordpress.org/mijk) with small bug.

 == Installation ==
 Just unzip plugin and copy all of theme to plugins folder inside Wordpress core, enjoy !